mkimbo/hyblog-final/content/what-exactly-is-kenyas-problem.md

 We don't need to fix our politics.. we need to restructure our systems and reorder our world!!

-- Notes of The Grand philosopher.
-  _P.S: Am not a monarchist.. am not democrac.. am not a republican.. am a philosopher who wants to create a just society._
+_~ Notes of The Grand philosopher P.S: Am not a monarchist.. am not a democrat.. am not a republican.. am a philosopher who wants to create a just society._